sbabic/swupdate/_sources/signed_images.rst.txt

 it is not possible to disable the check at runtime.

 For RSA and CMS signing, the -k parameter (public key file) is mandatory and the program stops if the public key is not passed.
+For CMS signing, CONFIG_SIGALG_CMS needs to be enabled.

 For GPG signing, CONFIG_SIGALG_GPG needs to be enabled.
 The GPG key will need to be imported to the device's GnuPG home directory.
 To do this, the